magpe30/movies_springboot/README.md

 # movies_springboot
 I created this project to learn more about Java Springboot and backend architecture.

-Tech used: Java Springboot + React with Router and  styled components.
+Tech used: Java Springboot and MongoDB Compass + React with Router and  styled components.

 UI Demo: